-All applicants to research degree programmes are required to make an application through the UCC Apply /CRM Recruit system (for details of the application process see How to Apply | University College Cork (ucc.ie) However it is not possible to make an application for a research degree programme through UCC Apply without including a proposal detailing a research topic and naming two supervisors.
+All applicants to research degree programmes are required to make an application through the UCC Apply /CRM Recruit system (for details of the application process see How to Apply | University College Cork (ucc.ie).
+However, it is not possible to make an application for a research degree programme through UCC Apply without including a proposal detailing a research topic and naming two supervisors.

-Applicants to School of Applied Social Studies need to contact the Head of School (Prof. Máire Leane) Chair of the School GSC (Elizabeth Kiely), or a Prospective Supervisor to discuss their proposed area of research prior to making a formal application via UCC Apply.
-Applicants intending to apply for structured or practitioner doctoral programmes should contact a member of the relevant team in advance of applying (e.g. PhD Social Work https://www.ucc.ie/en/appsoc/courses/doc/phdsocwork/ or the DSocSc (https://www.ucc.ie/en/appsoc/courses/doc/dsocsc/).
+Applicants to School of Applied Social Studies need to contact the Head of School (Prof. Eleanor Bantry White) and the Chair of the School GSC (Elizabeth Kiely), or a Prospective Supervisor to discuss their proposed area of research prior to making a formal application via UCC Apply.
+Applicants intending to apply for structured or practitioner doctoral programmes should contact a member of the relevant team in advance of applying.
+E.g., for the PhD in Social Work contact: PhD in Social Work | University College Cork (ucc.ie) and for the Doctor of Social Sciences (DSocSc) contact: Doctor of Social Sciences (DSocSc) | University College Cork (ucc.ie).

 Following this consultation the applicant should submit a research proposal of 3,000 words to the Chair of the School GSC (See Appendix B for guidelines for preparing the research proposal).
 The proposal will be reviewed by the committee and assessed in relation to three key variables namely, the quality of the proposal, the academic/research track-record of the applicant and the availability of suitable supervisors (for details of the criteria applied when assessing the compatibility of proposals in relation to these variables see Appendix C).

 The School GSC may accept the proposal, refer it back to the applicant with suggestions for improvement or refuse the proposal.
-In the case of the latter option the student will be given the reason (s) for the non-acceptance of the proposal.
+In the case of the latter option, the student will be given the reason (s) for the non-acceptance of the proposal.
 If a proposal is accepted by the School GSC the committee will suggest a supervisory arrangement in consultation with the applicant.
-The application form, including the name of the proposed supervisors and/or PhD advisor and a copy of the proposal, will be forwarded to the Head of School for his/her approval and on receipt of this approval will be forwarded to the university Graduate Studies Office for approval by the College of Arts, Celtic Studies and Social Sciences.
-Subsequent to this approval the student will be invited to formally register for the degree.
-There is no closing date for research programmes but applicants are advised to submit their application at least two months ahead of their proposed start date.
-There are four official start dates in any one year - September, January, April and July.
+The application form, including the name of the proposed supervisors and/or PhD advisor and a copy of the proposal, will be forwarded to the Head of School for his/ her approval.
+On receipt of this approval, the application will be forwarded to the university Graduate Studies Office for approval by the College of Arts, Celtic Studies and Social Sciences.
+Subsequent to this approval, the student will be invited to formally register for the degree.
+There is no closing date for research programmes, but applicants are advised to submit their application at least two months ahead of their proposed start date.
+There are four official start dates in any one year for a PhD - September, January, April and July.